APP 311 - Contemporary Issue Asian American Studies » Fall 2020 » Midterm

 C. mostly medical professionals

-D. mostly laborers and agricultural workers
+D. mostly scientists and technology experts

 Question #20